Chinese Herbal Medicine FAQs

 • No!
 Herbs and acupuncture can be used together or separately.
 Many people choose to combine them for faster, more complete results, but herbal medicine can be very effective on its own.
 We’ll design your treatment plan based on what’s best for your needs, goals, and lifestyle.

 • An herbal consultation is a different treatment with its own process, skills, and focus.
 I ask different questions, look for different signs, and think in a different way than I do during acupuncture.
-Creating the right formula takes time, attention, and a deep understanding of your body’s patterns—attention we can’t give if we’re also doing your acupuncture treatment at the same time.
+Creating the right formula takes time, attention, and a deep understanding of your body’s patterns, attention I can’t give if we’re also doing your acupuncture treatment at the same time.